 Review shipping information when the item has shipped.

 Do not send personal identifiable information (PII) or any data that has a 1:1 relationship with a user in a parameter.

-After you create your events and parameters and user properties, create a data dictionary that documents this data.
+After you create your events and parameters, create a data dictionary that documents this data.
 The data dictionary can help you and your organize keep track of your data so that your organization sends the right data to Facebook Analytics.

-For example, the Purchased pre-defined event has the following parameters:
+For example, the Purchased standard event has the following parameters:

-You use this pre-defined event to log each item in the shopping cart that was purchased.
+You use this standard event to log each item in the shopping cart that was purchased.

 The data dictionary would have the following entry:

 Price of the item